bluehalo/phx-tools/packages/fhir-gql-schema-utils/README.md

 });

 // At this point, FooSchema will now have all the fields that BaseSchema
 // and AnotherSchema have.
-It currently copies, type, description, and resolve.
 ```

-See [fhir-gql-schema-utils tests](./index.test.js) for more usage examples.
+See [fhir-gql-schema-utils tests](https://github.com/Asymmetrik/phx-tools/blob/master/packages/fhir-gql-schema-utils/index.test.js) for more usage examples.

+## Arguments

+`@asymmetrik/fhir-gql-schema-utils` currently only contains the one utility.
+We will be adding more over time but for now you can only use `extendSchema`.

+### extendSchema

+`extendSchema` accepts a comma separated list of Objects and/or GraphQLSchemas.
+You can add as many or as few as you like.
+The default is to return an empty object.
+The only fields copied over right now are `type`, `description`, and `resolve`.

+Type: `Object|GraphQLSchema`
+Required: `false`